 Having GPS is a great way to see your moving metrics.
 Some folks are truly interested in this information, while others just aren't.
 One of the big pros of any GPS watch is the features.
 Moving speed, vertical climb and descent, route information, high and low points, fitness trackers, virtual fitness pacers, virtual games, pace metronomes, and more, are all features that you'd find in high-end GPS altimeter watches.

 Also, you can connect to apps like Strava, Garmin Connect, and Suunto Movescount to help you track your fitness routines.
 You can also use these apps to upload routes to your watch with predetermined waypoints.
-All you need to do is follow the route for a new adventure.
-A really cool feature — especially if you're traveling and want to explore a place by yourself.
-If you're in the market for a watch like this, the Garmin Fenix3 is our Top Pick for Features.
-However, if you're not interested in fancy features — a regular altimeter watch like the Suunto Core Alu may be for you.
+All you need to do is follow the route for a new adventure — a cool feature, especially if you're traveling and want to explore a place by yourself.
 The only challenge that a GPS watch faces is a lack of battery life (as mentioned above).
-Turning on GPS function seriously drains battery, making these watches a lot less reliable than the rest, and not the best option for multi-day missions (if you plan on running GPS the whole time).
+Turning on GPS function quickly drains the battery, making these watches a lot less reliable than the rest, and not the best option for multi-day missions (if you plan on running GPS the whole time).
 To learn more about GPS watches for fitness training, check out our The Best GPS Watch for Running and Training review.

-In addition to the many features to consider when purchasing an altimeter watch, one should also consider the accessories that can go with it.
-Heart rate monitors are a great way to track personal performance and some versions of the watches tested in this review, like the Garmin Fenix 5 come with it!
-It's perfect for any athlete in training or any recreationalist that likes to see what their body is doing.
+In addition to the plethora of features, one should also consider the accessories to go along with it.
+Heart rate monitors are a great way to track personal performance.
+It's perfect for any athlete in training or any recreationist that likes to see what their body is doing.
 In addition, you can also find compatible foot pods for more accurate pace and distance information (best for runners).
-You can also find bike pods to track cadence and speed more efficiently than the regular GPS.
+For some models, bike pods can also track cadence and speed more efficiently than just GPS.

 When looking for your next altimeter watch, features aren't the only thing to consider.
 You should also look at its durability and functionality for all conditions.
-Here we will discuss some of our top tips when looking for an altimeter watch.
+Here are a few other top tips to consider when looking for an altimeter watch:

-1) Always choose a watch with a mineral glass.
-This watch face is less prone to scratches and wear.
-It is a heat-hardened glass that is about ten times harder than plastic.
+1) Look for a watch with mineral glass.
+This heat-hardened material is less prone to scratches and wear.

-2) Choose rubber straps with many holes for outdoor activities.
+2) Choose rubber straps with many holes.
 These straps are typically a little more durable, versatile, and comfortable.
 They also feel more comfortable and flex around clothing more easily.
 A watch that sports more holes is far more breathable and won't feel itchy or hot on your wrist.

-3) Consider the size of your display.
-A larger display makes it easier to see in poor conditions (i.e. snow, rain, etc.).
-A smaller display will feel a little more comfortable on the wrist but is less functional in poor environmental conditions.
+3) Consider the size of the watch display.
+A larger face makes it easier to see in poor conditions.
+A smaller display will feel a little more comfortable on the wrist but is less functional when you need to sneak a quick peek.

 4) Choose a watch with large buttons.
 If you're planning on a winter adventure, make sure to choose a watch that is compatible with gloves.
 In our testing, we looked at each watch to see how well it could be used with a pair of gloves.
 We learned that the bigger the buttons, and the further spaced apart they are, the better.5) Choose a long wristband.
 If you have a choice of wristbands, make sure you choose the longer option.
 In some cases, you may want to wear it on the outside of your jacket.
 Also, make sure the band has enough holes for the tongue to fit through — especially if you have a smaller wrist.

 6) Wear it medallion-style.
-In a casual conversation with a couple of mountain guides, they mentioned that wearing the watch around their neck was a classic option.
+In a casual conversation with a couple of mountain guides, they mentioned that wearing the watch around their neck is a classic option.
 This helps to ensure the temperature, altitude, and barometric gauge are more accurate with better viewing access.
-We thought this was a cool option for any outdoor enthusiast.
+We thought we'd pass it along to other outdoor enthusiasts as well.